openrndr/openrndr-guide/docs/Tutorial_DrawingComplexShapes.md

 # Drawing complex shapes #

+FIX ME: Add a little sentence here.
+Question: should Relevant APIs be on top, or be under the other topics, or explain how to use the APIs??

 ## Shape builder ##

 The `ShapeBuilder` class offers a simple way of producing complex two dimensional shapes. `ShapeBuilder` employs a vocabulary that is familiar to those who have used SVG.